Contents:

 05.07 Eligibility for Graduate Scholarships and Stipends

-A graduate student with an assistantship is not required by the School to enroll as a full-time student, though the student must make satisfactory academic progress toward degree completion during the period in which s/he holds a Scholarship and Stipend, as discussed in section 5.06 above.
+A graduate student with an assistantship must make satisfactory academic progress toward degree completion during the period in which they hold a scholarship and assistantship, as discussed in section 5.06 above.
 To maintain eligibility for Graduate Scholarships and Stipends, students must also adhere to the Academic Integrity Policy, earn a grade of B- or higher in any lessons on their primary instrument, pass any required performance juries, and carry out their assigned service to the school.
+Full-time enrollment is not necessarily required in order to hold an assistantship, but students need to be aware of the residency requirement and expected completion time for their respective degree.

 [back to top]